AG7GN/networking/hamwan-arden-home-README.md

 ### Test Home LAN Internet Connectivity

-Now we'll test your home LAN connection through the ER-X. Your PC should still be connected to your WRS.
+Now we'll test your home LAN connection through the ER-X.

 1. Unplug your PC from the WRS.
 1. Plug your cable/DSL modem ethernet cable into your ER-X port `eth0`.